 “Waste” means Waste as defined in section 4 of the Act;

-“Waste Disposal Facilities” means all site infrastructure designed to contain Waste on a temporary or permanent basis including the Landfill, Landfarm, Tailings Impoundment Area, site Sumps, Contact Water Ponds, and Non-Contact Water Ponds;
+“Waste Disposal Facilities” means all site infrastructure designed for the disposal of Waste including, on a temporary or permanent basis, including the Landfill, Incinerator, Composter, Landfarm, Sewage Treatment Plant, Tailings Impoundment Area, site Sumps, and Waste Rock Storage Facilities;

-“Waste Rock” means all unprocessed rock materials that are or were produced as a result of mining operations and that have no current economic value;
+“Waste Rock” means all rock materials, except ore and tailings, that are or were produced as a result of mining operations and have no current economic value;

+“Waste Rock Storage Facilities” or “WRSF” means the engineered structure or structures designed for the placement of Waste Rock, as described in the Waste Rock, Ore and Mine Backfill Management Plan;

-“Wastewater” means the Water generated by site activities or that originates on-site and that requires treatment or any other water management activity;
+“Wastewater” means the Water generated by site activities or originated on-site and that requires treatment or any other Water management activity;

 “Water or Waters” means Water as defined in section 4 of the Act;

-“Water and Load Balance Model” means the model prepared by SRK consulting for TMAC, to predict water quality and quantity, as described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process.
+“Water and Load Balance Model” means the model prepared to predict water quality and quantity;.

-“Water Management Facilities” means all site infrastructure designed to contain and divert Water on a temporary or permanent as described inthe December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process;
+“Water Management Facilities” means all site infrastructure designed to contain and divert Water on a temporary or permanent as described in the Doris-Madrid Water Management Plan;

+“Water Intakes” means the infrastructure required for extraction (pump system) of Water including the causeways, as described in the Doris-Madrid Water Management Plan;

-“Water Supply Facility” means the Freshwater Intakes, the Reclaim System and associated infrastructure;
+“Water Supply Facility” means the facilities designed for the supply of Water including the Freshwater Intakes, the Reclaim System, and associated infrastructure;

 “Weekly” means, in the context of monitoring frequency, one sampling event occurring every 7 days with a minimum of 5 days between sampling events;

-“West Dam” means the infrastructure designed as a Water and solids retaining structure utilizing a frozen core foundation with a geosynthetic clay liner (GCL) installed against the upstream side of the core, as as described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process;
+“West Dam” means the infrastructure designed as a Water and solids retaining structure as described in the Operations, Maintenance, and Surveillance Manual: Doris Tailings Impoundment Area;

-“Wind Turbines” means any of the pairs of wind turbins as described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process.
+“Wind Turbines” means any of the wind turbines and associated infrastructure located on the Hope Bay site.

 Schedule B: General Conditions